budak7273/ArmorModules/README.md

 **Power** is electrical energy essential for the operation of most modules.
 Modules will either consume or generate power.
 A small amount of Power is passively produced by your suit, but you must install additional modules to generate or store more at a time.

-Some modules will generate power for free, others will require
+Some modules will generate power for free, others will require certain special conditions to be met, and some will consume Suit Fuel (see below) to generate power.

 #### **Fuse and Overdraw**